DemsarMa/git-watcher-builder/README.md

 ## Feedback

-If you have any feedback or found issues, open an issue or DM me on Discord: `MtkoGaming_TW#0001`
+If you have any feedback or ideas, share them in [discussions](https://github.com/DemsarMa/git-watcher-builder/discussions).

+Have you found an issue?
+Report it [here](https://github.com/DemsarMa/git-watcher-builder/issues), or you can DM me on Discord: `MtkoGaming_TW#0001`

 ## Roadmap